altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 That we are unable to remove the event class from the system
 - since the serializer still needs to create the actuall instance of it, as it does not know it will not be used.

-The solution to these problems is to use a serializer that is aware of that event being no longer needed, and can notice this before starting to deserialize the object.
+The solution to these problems is to use a serializer that is aware of that event being no longer needed,
+- and can notice this before starting to deserialize the object.

-This aproach allows us to remove the original class from our classpath, which makes for less “old” classes lying around in the project.
-This can for example be implemented by using an SerializerWithStringManifest (documented in depth in Serializer with String Manifest).
-By looking at the string manifest, the serializer can notice that the type is no longer needed, and skip the deserialization all-together:
+This aproach allows us to remove the original class from our classpath,
+- which makes for less "old" classes lying around in the project.
+- This can for example be implemented by using an SerializerWithStringManifest
+- (documented in depth in Serializer with String Manifest).
+- By looking at the string manifest, the serializer can notice that the type is no longer needed,
+- and skip the deserialization all-together:

 ![persistence-drop-event-serializer.png](https://doc.akka.io/docs/akka/current/images/persistence-drop-event-serializer.png)

-The serializer is aware of the old event types that need to be skipped (**O**), and can skip deserializing them alltogether by simply returning a “tombstone” (**T**), which the EventAdapter converts into an empty EventSeq.
+The serializer is aware of the old event types that need to be skipped (**O**),
+- and can skip deserializing them alltogether by simply returning a "tombstone" (**T**),
+- which the EventAdapter converts into an empty EventSeq.
 Other events (**E**) can simply be passed through.

 The serializer detects that the string manifest points to a removed event type and skips attempting to deserialize it:
 ```scala